Daagh Dehlvi

 Nawab Mirza Khan (25 May 1831 – 17 March 1905), popularly known by his takhallus Dagh Dehlvi was an Indian poet known for his Urdu ghazals.
 He belonged to the old Delhi school of Urdu poetry.

 He wrote romantic and sensuous poems and ghazals in simple and chaste Urdu, minimising usage of Persian words.
 He laid great emphasis on the Urdu idiom and its usage.
 He wrote under the takhallus (Urdu word for pen name) Daagh Dehlvi (the meanings of Daagh, an Urdu noun, include stain, grief and taint while Dehlvi means belonging to or from Dehli or Delhi).
-He belonged to the Delhi school of thought.
+He belonged to the Delhi school of thought in Urdu poetry.

 His honorific Dabeer ud Dawla, Faseeh ul Mulk, Nawab Nizam Jang Bahadur, Sipah Salar, Yar-e-Wafadar, Muqrib-us-Sultan, Bulbul-e-Hindustan, Jahan Ustad, Nazim Yar Jung, were the titles bestowed upon him by the sixth Nizam of Hyderabad Mir Mahbub Ali Khan.

 Daagh was considered one of the best romantic poets of his time by some commentators.

 Life

 Early life

-Dehlvi was born in Kucha Ustad Dagh, Chandni Chowk in Delhi to Nawab Shamsuddin Ahmed Khan, the ruler of Loharu and Ferozepur Jhirka and Wazir Khanum, daughter of a Delhi jeweller.
+Dehlvi was born in Kuucha Ustad Dagh, Chandni Chowk in Delhi to Nawab Shamsuddin Ahmed Khan, the ruler of Loharu and Ferozepur Jhirka and Wazir Khanum, daughter of a Delhi jeweller.
 Dehlvi's father was hanged under charges of conspiracy in the murder of William Fraser.
 Dehlvi at the age of four and his mother at age thirty four, the most sought after lady, wooed and remarried the Mughal crown prince, Mirza Muhammad Fakhroo, an heir to the last Mughal Bahadur Shah Zafar.
 Hence, Dehlvi had the privileged education at the Delhi Red Fort, There he received best of education and was later under tutelage of poet laureate, Mohammad Ibrahim Zauq.
 Later, he also took advice from Ghalib on finer nuances of Urdu literature and poetry.
 He was also trained in calligraphy and horse riding.

 Literary life

 Dehlvi belonged to the Dabistan-e-Dehli (Dehli school of thought) and never allowed western influences on his poetry.
 He started reciting poetry at the age of ten and his forte was the romantic version, the ghazal.
 He became popular for his poetry.
 Unlike the elitist style by the poets of the time, his style was simple and was well received by both, the common man and the elite.

-After Fakhroo's death in 1856, Dehlvi along with his mother left Delhi after facing turbulent times, for Rampur State and came under the aegis of Nawab of Rampur, Yusuf Ali Khan Bahadur.
-He went into government service there and lived well for 24 years.
+After Mughal prince Fakhroo's death in 1856, Dehlvi along with his mother left Delhi after facing turbulent times in the city, for Rampur State and came under the aegis of Nawab of Rampur, Yusuf Ali Khan Bahadur.
+Daagh went into government service there and lived well for 24 years.